drteresavasquez/Jumpstart-week-4-code/README.md

 In this presentation, attendees will gain a better understanding of JavaScript arrays, loops, and functions.

 ## Getting Started
-You may choose to clone this repo to work on your local machine or create a [CodePen account](https://codepen.io/) to code along during the presentation.
+You may choose to clone this repo to work on your local machine, use your own code editor, or create a [CodePen account](https://codepen.io/) to code along during the presentation.

 ### Clone the Repo
 Navigate to or create a directory that you would like to clone the repo to and run the following commands in your terminal.